heliokrogerrethink/quick-cov/README.md

 ## Limitations

--   Does not support coverage to lines yet.
+-   Does not support coverage to lines yet
+-   Only works with Jest
 -   Requires Jest global installation

 ## Installing (not implemented yet)